yedpay/yedpay-for-magento/README.md

 1. Download yedpay-for-magento extension.
 2. Navigate to your Magento store root folder.
-3. Access `path_to_your_Magento_directory/app/code/`, create `app/code` if not already exists.
-4. Create `app/code/Yedpay/YedpayMagento`.
+3. Create `path_to_your_Magento_directory/app/code/Yedpay/YedpayMagento`.
-5. Extract the module content to `path_to_your_Magento_directory/app/code/Yedpay/YedpayMagento`.
+4. Extract the module content to `path_to_your_Magento_directory/app/code/Yedpay/YedpayMagento`.
-6. Install Yedpay PHP Library.
+5. Install Yedpay PHP Library.
 `composer require yedpay/php-library`
-7. Set up Yedpay for Magento Module.
+6. Set up Yedpay for Magento Module.
 ```
 php bin/Magento setup:upgrade
 php bin/magento setup:di:compile
 php bin/magento cache:flush
 ```
-8. If you are running Yedpay for Magento on production, run the follow command.
-`php bin/magento setup:static-content:deploy`
+8. If you are running Yedpay for Magento on production, run `php bin/magento setup:static-content:deploy`
 9. Log out from Magento admin panel and login again.
 You will see Yedpay at *"Stores"* > *"Configuration"* > *"Sales"* > *"Payment Methods"* > *"Other Payment Methods"*.

 ### Configuration